veertuinc/anka-docs/intel/Anka Build Cloud/preparing-and-joining-your-nodes.md

     MDS can be disable with `sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist`, but only if SIP is disabled on the host (not recommended)

-- Set the same `chunk_size` across your nodes with `anka config chunk_size 2147483648` (2GB).
+- Set the same `chunk_size` across your nodes with `anka config chunk_size 2147483648` (2GB; multiple of `1048576`).
 Any of the machines that create VM templates/tags need to also have this set.

   {{< hint warning >}}
   If the chunk_size is too small, you may hit `Too many open files` when trying to start VMs.
 You can try to modify the system's maxfiles (`sudo launchctl limit maxfiles 4096 unlimited`), but it may also be a good idea to increase the `chunk_size` to a larger size as well.